Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 - Filter List column title: `Filter lists`
 - Displays name of the filter list
 - Update column title: `Last updated`
+- Lists are sorted alphabetically when loaded.
+- Move newly added items (from the current session) to the top of the list.

 #### Filter list subscriptions updates